linkeddatacenter/BOTK-core/README.md

 ```
     {
         "require": {
-            "botk/core": "~6.4",
+            "botk/core": "~7.0",
         }
     }
 ```

 ## Usage

-This package provides some quink and dirty tools to map raw data to [BOTK language profile](vocabularies),
+This package provides some quick and dirty tools to map csv data files to [BOTK language profile](vocabularies).

 See [examples](examples/) directory.